 One of the few companies with such a status is Mankattan Food Co., Ltd. Mankattan has been established by the Belgian Artal Group in 1995.
 Mankattan has achieved a large market share through direct distribution of bread products to retail, food service and school locations.
 The main company is located in Shanghai, with subsidiaries in Beijing and Guangdong, giving it production centres in China’s most densely populated regions.

 Another successful example is Taoli (Toly) Bread (Shenyang, Liaoning).
 However, Taoli also produces traditional Chinese bakery items like mooncakes and zongzi.
 Still, the fact that the word ‘bread’ is part of the company indicates that it is its leading product.
 Taoli was listed on the Shanghai Stock Exchange in December 2015.
-Taoli generated a turnover of RMB 1.142 billion in the first quarter of 2019; up 15.52%.
+Taoli generated a turnover of RMB 2.939 billion in the first half of 2021; up 7.32%.

 Worth keeping on your radar is also Ranli Food (Zhangzhou, Fujian).
 This producer of biscuits and pastry launched a pumpin bread in 2019.
 Its pumpkin content is at least 16%, creating a unique flavour and (natural) colour and considerably increasing the fibre content.